Subgradient Regularized Multivariate Convex Regression at Scale: Numerical Experiments

-{\bf Algorithms:} As our main focus is on large scale instances (e.g., $n\geq 10,000$)---we compare our approach (with different rules) versus the state-of-the-art cutting plane (CP) method~\cite{bertsimas2021sparse} using the authors' implementation.
-We also consider Rule 1 with exact optimization of sub-problems (denoted by Rule1 in \Cref{fig:profile} and \Cref{table:runtime})---this is essentially the same as CP, but with our own implementation of an AGD method with restarts~\cite{o2015adaptive} (we also experimented with LBFGS, and the runtimes were very similar) in place of Gurobi's QP solver.
-In addition, we also consider a two-stage algorithm with Rules 1, 2 and 4 (denoted by 2Stage-Rule\#) where in the first stage we perform inexact optimization over the active set followed by exact optimization in the second stage.
-Empirically, we have observed that inexact optimization methods are useful in the initial stages, but then the progress becomes slow, as the augmentation rules add only few constraints in each iteration.
-Therefore, when the number of added constraints is less than $0.005n$ for consecutive 5 iterations, we switch to exact optimization\footnote{This is a choice we used in our experiments, and can be tuned in general for performance benefits.}.
-Note that our theory (Section~\ref{sec:algo}) guarantees convergence for this two-stage procedure.
-Exact optimization in the second stage is considerably less expensive compared to exact optimization in the first stage---this is because, solutions from the first-stage QPs deliver good warm-starts for the second-stage QPs (the proximal gradient methods we use for the QPs can use warm-starts).
-During the augmentation stage, we consider a constraint to violate feasibility if $v_{(i,j)}< -\tau$ for some small threshold $\tau=10^{-4}$.
-For the two-stage algorithms, we set a tighter violation threshold $\tau=10^{-8}$ in the second stage.
-Additional discussions on algorithm parameter choices can be found in \Cref{subsec:algo-params}.
+{\bf Algorithms:} We compare our approach versus the cutting plane (CP) method~\cite{bertsimas2021sparse} {and the ADMM method~\cite{mazumder2018computational} using the authors' implementations.
+All algorithms are run with the time limit of 12 hours}\footnote{{For the cutting plane method which uses Gurobi, it can take a long time to solve the reduced sub-problem thereby exceeding the allocated 12 hr time-limit before obtaining an accurate solution.}}. {For our algorithms, we consider two-stage methods: In the first stage, we use random rules 2/4 for augmentation and perform inexact optimization over the active set---empirically, this results in good initial progress in the objective value but then the progress slows down as the augmentation rules include very few violated constraints.
+When the number of added constraints is less than $0.005n$ for consecutive 5 iterations\footnote{This is a choice we used in our experiments, and can be tuned in general for performance benefits.} we switch to the second stage where we use occasional greedy rules 1/5 for augmentation and exact optimization of sub-problems.} Note that our theory (Section~\ref{sec:algo}) guarantees convergence of this two-stage procedure.
+Additional details on algorithm parameter choices can be found in \Cref{subsec:algo-params}. {In this section, we will use Rule~$a$-$b$ ($a\in\{2,4\},b\in\{1,5\}$) to denote different variants of our algorithm with random rule $a$ (Stage~1) and greedy rule $b$ (Stage~2).}

-{\bf Software Specifications:} All computations were carried out on MIT's Engaging Cluster on an Intel Xeon 2.30GHz machine, with one CPU and 8GB of RAM.
-All of our algorithms were written in the Julia programming language (v1.5).
-Our code is available at
+{\bf Software Specifications:} All computations were carried out on MIT's Engaging Cluster on an Intel Xeon 2.30GHz machine, with one CPU and 8GB of RAM. {{For ADMM and CP, we used a larger amount of memory 64GB RAM.}} Our algorithms are written in Julia (v1.5), and our code is available on github at:

 ~~~~~~~~~~~~~~~~~~~\url{https://github.com/wenyuC94/ConvexRegression}

 \textbf{Performance of proposed algorithms: } \Cref{fig:profile} presents the relative objective of the dual, defined as